Install and configure a LAMP stack

 Make it different on your three Linodes

 This tutorial uses the high availability model for failover.
-To test it, you may want to make this example file different on each of your Linodes.
-However, to properly support high availability when you go live, you'll want to make sure that your actual website content is the same on all three.
+To test failover functionality, you can make this example file different on each of your Linodes.
+However, to properly support high availability when you go live with your actual website, make sure that your website content is the same on all three.

-9. Navigate to the directory where sites are managed in Apache2:
+5. Navigate to the directory where sites are managed in Apache2, /sites-available:

 cd /etc/apache2/sites-available